S. Korea to Send Warship to Strait of Hormuz amid US-Iran Tensions

-However, in apparent consideration of Seoul-Tehran relations, the Cheonghae Unit will operate independently instead of joining the U.S.-led International Maritime Security Construct(IMSC).
+However, in apparent consideration of Seoul-Tehran relations, the Cheonghae Unit will operate independently instead of joining the U.S.-led coalition dubbed, International Maritime Security Construct(IMSC).

 "The South Korean government has decided to temporarily expand the Cheonghae Unit’s area of deployment to protect South Korean citizens and guarantee freedom of navigation, taking into account the situation in the Middle East."